-I was appointed Headteacher in 2003.
-I have a long association with the school as I was previously Deputy Head.
+I was appointed to the post of Headteacher in 2003.
+However, I have a long association with the school as I was previously Deputy Head.
 Prior to this I was Head of English.
-During my leadership the school has developed significantly.
-I am ambitious for our pupils and their futures.
-I actively engage parents in the life of the school and encourage feedback from all members of our learning community to inform future developments.
+I am committed to ensuring Cirencester Deer Park continues to develop as a strong comprehensive and leading school.
+I am ambitious for our pupils and staff and aim to help them all create their own futures.

-I am passionate about comprehensive education and committed to improving our pupils’ learning and life chances.
-I have high expectations: I challenge everyone within our learning community to be ‘the best we can be every day’ and to achieve more than we all first think is possible.
-To make sure we can achieve our goals, I ensure Deer Park, as an outward facing school, can learn from and share best practice.
-In 2016 we celebrated the school’s 50th and 25th Anniversaries as a comprehensive and 11-16 school respectively, and I am looking forward to opening up a new chapter in our history in 2018 when we jointly launch The Corinium Education Trust in April.
+I am passionate about comprehensive education: I challenge everyone within our learning community to be ‘the best we can be every day’ and to achieve more than we all first think is possible.
+To make sure we can achieve our goals, I ensure Deer Park, as an outward facing school, can learn from others and share best practice.
+This underpinned our decision to work in partnership with other local schools to form The Corinium Education Trust.

 After graduating from the University of Sheffield, I trained as an English Teacher at the University of Bristol and secured my first teaching post at Katharine Lady Berkeley’s School in Wotton-under-Edge, Gloucestershire.

-I am recognised as a National Leader in Education.
-I provided support for another school in Gloucestershire in 2013-14 and contributed to successfully bringing it out of special measures.
-I trained as an Additional Ofsted Inspector for Tribal in 2013-14 and contributed to two contrasting inspections.
-I have used this insight to strengthen the quality of teaching, learning and assessment at Deer Park.
+As a National Leader in Education I provided support for another secondary school in Gloucestershire and contributed to successfully bringing it out of special measures.
+I also trained as an Additional Ofsted Inspector and contributed to two contrasting inspections.
+I have used these insights to strengthen the quality of education at Deer Park.